ilibaz/weather-app/README.txt

 - simplistic icons for weather and compass, didn't have time to improve the looks

-- not 100% clean code, quite a big project in general, for this reason if you see something stupid feel free to ask me why did I do that
+- not 100% clean code, quite a big project for the short time given